 Essential oils are probably the most used medicinal fluids throughout the history.
 For thousands of years, essential oils have been the first aid in many medical emergencies.
 The purposes, for which essential oils have been used, vary from therapy and beautification methods to actual medicinal and household applications.
 They possess anti-microbial and antioxidant properties, which benefit the user without the fear of any side effects.
 Maybe that is why that they are gaining immense popularity in the world today.

 Today, essential oils are used for household cleaning, repelling mosquito and insects, sunscreens, antidepressant, masking foul smells, etc. But the most important use of these is in the health and medicine field.
-And believe it or not, a huge number of these essential oils can be used as emergency measures for toothache and relief from pain.
+And believe it or not, a huge number of these essential oils can be used as emergency measures for a toothache and relief from pain.

 So how to use essential oils to relieve a toothache?
 Read on.